ATP (Airline Transport Pilot) License (First Officer Qualifications)

 • Commercial pilot (only) licensed aviators account for 3x the accidents as ATP licensed pilots;

-CAPA supports the ATP minimum requirement for all part 121 and 135 pilots employed by US commercial operators to possess an Airline Transport Pilot license.
+CAPA Position: CAPA fully supports the ATP as the minimum requirement for all Part 121 and 135 pilots employed by U.S. commercial air carrier operators.